If you’ve ever spent more than you should have, gone over your budget, or regretted a purchase, this one’s for you!

 We’ve gone without a lot of things because we found that we could easily use something else.
 Why spend money and take up space storing extra stuff when you don’t have to, right?

 Tip: Before you rush out to buy something, think about if there is something you already own that could be used instead.

 4. Avoid Online Shops

 Tip: To avoid online stores, don’t save them to your favorites in your web browser.
-Also, unsubscribe to all of those tempting emails telling you about sales.
+Also, unsubscribe from all of those tempting emails telling you about sales.
 Seriously, there isn’t a day of the year that there isn’t a sale happening (I’m looking at you, Pre-President’s Day Sale).

 You can always sign up to receive emails again when you need to make a purchase from that online shop if you’re worried about missing out on deals when you need them.